badday182/rebaseVScherry-pick/utils/README.md

 + marge main in to feature
 + push

-main
++ main
-branch from main
++ branch from main
-new commit in feature
++ new commit in feature
-push feature branch to remote
++ push feature branch to remote
-new commit in main
++ new commit in main
-new commit in feature
++ new commit in feature
-new commit in main
++ new commit in main
-marge main in to feature
++ marge main in to feature
-push
++ push
 pull request rebase merge

 expected new same hasher in feature

+git log and commits in github show commits in order of commit date not it order of legassy (parrent/child) relations

+local rebase give different result than github rebare

+we add 3rd commit to main before rebase to main feature branch

+in github it take all commits from main without changes and recreate all commits from feature branch with new hashes and remeve marge commit from feature branch

+in local rebase
+it take all commits from feature without chang put it in to main and recreate last 3rd commit in main with new hash